karmaniverous/blog/_posts/2022-12-19-npm-package-template.md

 syntax yet, so while the statement above is valid, by default it would cause a build error.

-**This template includes
+This template includes
 [`@babel/plugin-syntax-import-assertions`](https://www.npmjs.com/package/@babel/plugin-syntax-import-assertions),
-which adds support for import assertions to Babel.**
+which adds support for import assertions to Babel.
+{: .notice--info}